Manav9823/prototype_javascript/interview_prep.md

 What we've learned so far with require and module.exports is called CommonJS Modules or CJS.
 This is the traditional module system used in Node.js.
 But there's another module system called ES Modules (or ESM, mjs), which is the standard for JavaScript modules in modern web development.

 To use ES Modules in Node.js, you need to set your project to use modules.
 Create a package.json file and include "type": "module" in it.
 This tells Node.js to use the ES Module system for your project.

+# There are two major differences between these two module systems that areimportant to note:

+1. Synchronous vs. Asynchronous: CommonJS requires modules in a synchronous manner, meaning the next line of code will execute only after the module has been loaded.
+In contrast, ES modules load modules asynchronously, allowing for more efficient and flexible code execution.
+This distinction is a powerful feature and an important point to remember for interviews.

+2. Strict Mode: Another significant difference is that CommonJS code runs in non-strict mode, while ES modules execute in strict mode.
+This means that ES modules enforce stricter parsing and error handling, making them generally safer and more reliable

+While using commonJS module no strict checking example:

+let x = "hello"
+z="bye" // no error thrown as no strict mode implemented

+While using ESM strict checking example

+let x = "hello"
+let z = "bye" // Error as z is not defined

+# What is module.exports:
+Its an empty object

+# Require statement how it works

+`Resolving the Module`
+1. Node.js first determines the path of the module.
+It checks whether the path is a local file (./local ), a JSON file (.json ), or a module from the node_modules directory, among other possibilities.
+2.` Loading the Module`
+Once the path is resolved, Node.js loads the file content based on its type.
+The loading process varies depending on whether the file is JavaScript, JSON, or another type.
+3. `Wrapping Inside an IIFE`
+ The module code is wrapped in an Immediately Invoked Function Expression IIFE.
+This wrapping helps encapsulate the module's scope, keeping variables and functions private to the module.
+4. `Code Evaluation and Module Exports`
+After wrapping, Node.js evaluates the moduleʼs code.
+During this evaluation, module.exports is set to export the module's functionality or data.
+This step essentially makes the module's exports available to other files.
+5. `Caching(very imp)`
+Importance: Caching is crucial for performance.
+Node.js caches the result of the require() call so that the module is only loaded and executed once.

+# Global Execution Context, Memory creation Phase, Code Execution Phase, Libuv(async code) Notes episode 7 stored in

 # MongoDB